ghidora77/GEE_Labs_Website/docs/Lab_02.md

 ## Searching for Imagery

-The Landsat program is a joint program between NASA and the United States Geological Survey (USGS) that has launched a sequence of Earth observation satellites (Landsat 1,2,...9).
-The Landsat program provides the [longest continuous observation of the Earth's surface](https://www.youtube.com/embed/ZZx1xmNGcXI?list=PLD240BBC85537B9BE), originating in 1984.
-Take the time to monitor some of the fascinating [timelapses](https://earthengine.google.com/timelapse/) that GEE provides, which uses Landsat to showcase things like urban development, glacial retreat and deforestation.
+The Landsat program is a joint program between NASA and the United States Geological Survey (USGS) that has launched a sequence of Earth observation satellites (Landsat 1-9).
+Originating in 1984, the Landsat program provides the [longest continuous observation of the Earth's surface](https://www.youtube.com/embed/ZZx1xmNGcXI?list=PLD240BBC85537B9BE).
+Take the time to monitor some of the fascinating [timelapses](https://earthengine.google.com/timelapse/) using Landsat to showcase things like urban development, glacial retreat and deforestation.

 Let's load a Landsat scene over our region of interest, inspect the units and plot the radiance.
-Specifically, use imagery from the Landsat 8, the most recent of the [sequence of Landsat satellites](https://www.usgs.gov/core-science-systems/nli/landsat/landsat-8) (at the time of writing, Landsat 9 just launched, but data is not yet available).
+Specifically, use imagery from the Landsat 8, the most recent of the [sequence of Landsat satellites](https://www.usgs.gov/core-science-systems/nli/landsat/landsat-8) (at the time of writing, Landsat 9 just launched and data is not yet available).

 To inspect a Landsat 8 image (also called a *scene*) in our region of interest (ROI), we can choose a point to center our map, filter the image collection to get a scene with few clouds, and display information about the image in the console.